MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/overview.md

 The SAP procurement solution template consists of the following two solutions that layer onto themselves:

-- **SAP Base** contains base components used by the SAP procurement accelerator solution and future SAP accelerators.
+- **SAP Base** contains base components used by the SAP procurement solution template and future SAP solution templates.
 - **SAP Procurement** contains components that help transform your procure-to-pay business processes connected to SAP.

+You can access the solution templates on AppSource at: <https://aka.ms/DownloadSAPProcurementTemplate>

 > [!IMPORTANT]
 >